Kota

 4. One-Parent Family Payment

-You may be entitled to the One-Parent Family Payment (OFP) after your baby is born.
+They may be entitled to the One-Parent Family Payment (OFP) after their baby is born.
 It helps with living and childcare costs.

 A. Eligibility Conditions

-• You must be the parent, step-parent, adoptive parent, or legal guardian of at least one child under 7 years of age.
+• Be the parent, step-parent, adoptive parent, or legal guardian of at least one child under 7 years of age.

-• You must be the main carer of one or more children under the age limit.
+• Be the primary carer of one or more children under the age limit.
 The child/children must live with you, and you must have sole custody.

-• You must pass the means test and habitual residence condition.
+• Pass the means test and habitual residence condition.

-• You must not be cohabiting or living with a spouse or civil partner.
-Cohabitants are couples that live together but who aren’t married or in a civil partnership.
+• Not be cohabiting or living with a spouse or civil partner.
+Cohabitants are couples that live together but aren’t married or in a civil partnership.

-If you are separated or divorced, you must:
+If they are separated or divorced, they must:

-• Have been living separately from your spouse or civil partner for at least 3 months.
+• Have been living separately from their spouse or civil partner for at least 3 months.
 This condition does not apply to cohabitants.

-• Lack of adequate maintenance by your spouse or civil partner if they are the child's parent.
+• Lack adequate maintenance by their spouse or civil partner if they are the child's parent.

-If your civil partner or spouse is imprisoned, they must have spent at least 6 months in prison or custody.
+If their civil partner or spouse is imprisoned, they must have spent at least 6 months in prison or custody.

 B. Application

-Mail your One-Parent Family Payment application form to your local Social Welfare Branch Office or Intreo Centre.
+Unemployed pregnant women can mail their One-Parent Family Payment application form to their local Social Welfare Branch Office or Intreo Centre.

-In Ireland, you can qualify for Maternity Benefit while unemployed — provided your employment contract ends within 16 weeks of the week your baby is due.
+In Ireland, your former employees may qualify for Maternity Benefit while unemployed if their contract ends within 16 weeks of their baby’s due date and they meet PRSI conditions.

-Contact your Social Welfare Branch Office or Intreo Centre for further information regarding these benefits.
+Encourage your former employees to contact their Social Welfare Branch Office or Intreo Centre for more information on these benefits.

 Trevor Gardiner